 Enter the doors of the National Museum of the Marine Corps and you enter a space that speaks to the very core of what it means to be a United States Marine.
-This central gallery brings to mind feelings of courage, determination, compassion, innovation and the tight bonds that are formed between comrades in arms.
+This central gallery brings to mind feelings of courage, determination, compassion, innovation, and the tight bonds that are formed between comrades in arms.
 The artifacts, vignettes, testimonials, and images in this space honor the contributions of every Marine.

-Suspended over the gallery are five aircraft key to Marine history: a Curtiss “Jenny” from the “Banana Wars” of the 1920´s, a pair of elegant but deadly Corsair fighters from World War II, an SBD Dauntless dive-bomber, and an AV-8B Harrier “jump jet.”
+The Marine Corps is the Nation’s premier air-ground fighting team, and Leatherneck Gallery highlights some of the air and ground equipment essential to Marine Corps operational success.
+Suspended over the gallery are five aircraft that were turning points in Marine Corps aviation: a Curtiss “Jenny” from the Banana Wars of the 1920´s; a pair of elegant but deadly Corsair fighters from World War II and the Korean War; an SBD Dauntless dive-bomber that equipped so many WWII Marine bombing squadrons; and an AV-8B Harrier “jump jet,” mainstay of Marine aviation in the late 20th and early 21st century.
 On the ground, an LVT-1 amphibious tractor breaches the defensive log wall on the Pacific island of Tarawa, while a Sikorsky UH-34D helicopter depicts Marines heading for cover as they exit the helicopter during Operation Starlite in 1965.

 We are always happy to hear from you Get in touch

-© Copyright 2016.
+© Copyright 2021.
 Admission to the National Museum of the Marine Corps is FREE.
 Hours are 9:00 AM to 5:00 PM every day except Christmas Day.